01-edu/public/subjects/ai/pandas/README.md

    |   7 | Grey  | [7, 8]  |    4.4 |
    |   9 | Black | [9, 10] |    5.5 |

-2. Print the types for every columns and the types of the first value of every columns
+2. Print the types for every column and the types of the first value of every column

 ---